aeonSolutions/AeonLabs-.NET-Platform/README.md

 ### Packages and Widgets
 - Load assemblies and prepare for rapid deployment (100%)
 - On demanad (live) load / unload of assemblies (90%)

+## Libraries
+- HTTP data communication using JSON and starndard encryption (100%)
+- Security features for deplyment of copyrighted applications (50%)
+- Crash and Diagnostics data collection (50%)
+- Queue scheduler for tasks managemnt (100%)
+- Export data (100%)
+- Basic libraries (100%)

 ## Documentation
 Please refer to the [wiki](https://github.com/aeonSolutions/AeonLabs-.NET-Platform/wiki) to learn how to use this code.